 WebToq is the solution that will enable businesses to move more of their customer-facing processes online, while improving productivity and meeting demand for online engagement at the same time.
 WebToq provides rich, on-demand, structured, and bidirectional communications between web user and agent that enable the sale and service of products and services online.

 Rich communications: With WebToq agents can engage a customer in a video call and share multimedia communications such as documents, images, videos, questionnaires, VOIP calls, whiteboarding, and more, in the pursuit of a sale or support.

 On-demand: Agents are able to engage their customers directly through their website, rather than having to off-load the visit to a phone call or web conference.
-Contact is seamless and begins through the natural progression of a customer’s visit, whether when requesting specific information, an agent, chat, or initiating a sale.
+Contact is seamless and begins through the natural progression of a customer’s visit, whether when requesting specific information, an agent, live chat software, or initiating a sale.

 Structured: Unlike a web-conference where an agent has to put together information on the fly, WebToq’s agent platform is structured to follow a script, with all pertinent information pre-loaded and the steps pre-arranged.
 This allows for consistent quality in agent communications as the right information is available at the right time, with minimal searching and waiting.

 Bidirectional: Unlike co-browsing where an agent is merely assisting a customer through the navigation of a website and providing information to him, WebToq’s communications are bidirectional as the agent can receive questionnaire answers, files, voice and text, choice selections, and much more, that enable the closing of a sale or support case.